gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Reasonable error message when the current JDK cannot build for the target Java version.
 - Target JVM runtime appears in the output of the components report.

-#### Open issues/considerations

-- Strict vs lenient: If I declare I want to build for Java 6 and I'm running on Java 8, is that ok or a problem?
-(Lenient)
-- DSL should (later) allow declaration of a Java platform with a custom bootstrap classpath (for cross compilation, Android, etc).
-(Later)
-- DSL should (later) allow a customised JVM-based platform to be declared, for example, to build things that are to run in some Web container.
-(Later)
-- DSL should (later) allow platforms to be composed, for example, Scala 2.11.0 on Java 1.8 vs Scala 2.11.0 on Java 1.6.
-    - A Java platform is really a composite made up of Java-the-language + JVM-the-platform.
-(Later)
-- Plugin declares a custom Java platform.
-(Later)
-- Plugin declares a custom platform.
-(Later)
-- Target platform should be visible in the dependencies reports (Later)
-- Split out configurable 'platform spec' out from consumable 'platform' definition.
-(Later)

 ### Story: Build author declares that JVM library should be built for multiple JVM versions

 For example: